Select Page

 This paper delves into the realm of Cyber Security Awareness Campaigns, with a specific focus on identifying critical factors that may hinder their effectiveness in driving behavioral change.
 Despite past and ongoing efforts to enhance information security practices and foster a secure society, the desired impact has often remained elusive.
 Therefore, it is essential to...

-EAST: 4 simple ways to apply behavioral insights
+EAST: Four simple ways to apply behavioural insights

 Following extensive engagement with policy makers through lectures, seminars, workshops, and discussions, the UK government's Behavioral Insights Team has distilled years of insights into a simplified framework designed to promote behavioral change.
 According to their approach, to facilitate the adoption of a new behavior, it should align with the following principles, conveniently summarized as "EAST":...